EdgarHarutyunyan02/3D-Object-Twister/README.md

 ## Notes

-- Currently only objects with constant layer height are supported
+- Currently only objects with constant layer height are supported.
 - Twisting (rotation) axis is perpendicular to the printing bed.
-- Use Python of version ^3.7.x
+- Use Python of version ^3.7.x.

 <br>